 So, what are you waiting for?
 Get up and get exercising if you are looking to do any of these high passes trekking available in Nepal.
 Each high pass trail comes with a unique taste to the traveler, and provides an unmatched view not seen from anywhere else on the planet.

 High pass trekking in Nepal is a popular activity in Nepal for those climber who has plan to ascent the trekking peaks along with climbing and hiking.
-We do not recommend solo trips for these kinds of treks since you can find yourself helpless in otherwise an unnecessary burden if you do it with an experienced mountain guide.
+We do not recommend solo trips for these kinds of treks since you can find yourself helpless in otherwise an unnecessary burden if you do it without an experienced mountain guide.
+Also read why hire a trekking guide and do write to us if you feel that we could be of any help to ease your trip.